jelledebock/c-files-schakelprogramma/README.md

 # c-files-schakelprogramma
-My solutions of the course C programming given at the Ugent programming course.
+Notes and exercise solutions of the course C programming given at Ugent industrial engineering.